ChenSun-Phys/cosmicdiscord.net/aboutme.md

 cover-img: /assets/img/self_gen/aboutme_cover.jpg
 ---

 My name is Chen Sun.
 I am a theoretical physicist working at the interface of high energy physics, astrophysics, and cosmology.
 I focus on probing physics beyond the Standard Model with novel astrophysical and cosmological observables.
-I'm currently working as a postdoc at Los Alamos National Laboratory in New Mexico.
-My previous stays include Tel Aviv University, Brown University, Dartmouth College, and Virginia Tech, in reverse chronological order.
+I'm currently working as a postdoc at the International Centre for Theoretical Physics in Trieste, Italy.
+My previous stays include Los Alamos National Laboratory, Tel Aviv University, Brown University, Dartmouth College, and Virginia Tech, in reverse chronological order.

 ---